Why Choose Cedars-Sinai Marina del Rey Hospital for LAR?

-If your doctor recommended you to undergo lower anterior resection surgery as a possible option of treatment, the dedicated and highly skilled surgeons at Marina Del Rey Hospital will make sure you will have the safest experience towards your goal of complete recovery.
+If your doctor recommended you to undergo lower anterior resection surgery as a possible option of treatment, the dedicated and highly skilled surgeons at Cedars-Sinai Marina del Rey Hospital will make sure you will have the safest experience towards your goal of complete recovery.

 During the surgery, the part of the rectum where the tumor is located is removed without affecting the anus, and the colon is attached to the remaining part of the rectum so that after the surgery you will have normal bowel movements.
 The passage of stool this way is preserved.